michaelecrippa/DataStructures-Algorithms/README.md

 * list (singly and doubly linked) - available
 * vector - available

-Abstract:
+Abstract structures:
 * stack - available
-  * usig structure of a linked list
+  * usig structure of a linked list - (pushBack and popFront)
-  * using structure of an array
+  * using structure of an array - (pushFront and popBack)
 * queue - available